 You just need to trust that it is good enough for any speech or presentation that you want to give IF you will give yourself permission to use it.

-If you are comfortable and having fun when you are giving a speech, your audience will be comfortable and having fun too.
+If you are comfortable and having fun when you are giving a speech, your audience will also be comfortable and having fun too.

 Victory always loves proper preparation.